ACCESSIBLE PLACES TO VISIT IN EAST SUSSEX

 Herstmonceux Castle Grounds and Gardens, BN27 1RN Tel: 01323 833816.
 Open daily March – October.
 Please check their website for opening hours.
 The main gardens, visitor centre, tea rooms and parts of the castle tour are all wheelchair accessible.
 They have reserved parking closer to the castle gardens, tea rooms and visitor centre, please notify staff at the Ticket Office and they will direct you accordingly.
 Carers are also admitted free of charge.
 For specific concerns or questions please ring.
 Web: www.herstmonceux-castle.com

 Michelham Priory, Upper Dicker, Hailsham, BN27 3QS Tel: 01323 844224.
 Tudor Mansion with interesting collections and exhibitions plus remains of 13th century Augustinian Priory, set in 7 acres of beautiful gardens surrounded by England’s longest water-filled moat.
 14th century gatehouse, Elizabethan barn and ancient working watermill.
 Mainly flat site, there are ramps in the garden to assist with changing levels.
-Some of the baths are gravel.
+Some of the paths are gravel.
 Wheelchair access to restaurant/tearoom, accessible toilet, Great Barn, gardens and ground floor of house and mill.
 They have 1 mobility scooter and 1 manual wheelchair available on first come basis.
 Wheelchair-friendly picnic tables.
 Parking 80 metres from house but in-site drop-offs allowed.
 Web: www.sussexpast.co.uk/

 Paradise Park, Avis Road, Newhaven, BN9 0DH Tel: 01273 512123.
 Garden centre, Plant Earth Museum, Heritage Trail and gardens, play zone, train rides, special events.
 Some charges do apply for access to the park.
 There is also a cafe, shop, accessible toilet, blue badge parking.
 Large free car park.
 Most of the park is accessible.
 Manual wheelchairs are available to use within the garden centre and park.
 Web: www.paradisepark.co.uk/